pritesh-ranjan/Machine-Learning-Interview-Questions/README.md

 ## Q 10 .
 What is normalization?
 When do you need it?

 **Answer**
+_Data normalization_ is a technique often used during the data preparation phase of building a machine learning model.
+We use it to shift the values of some features in a dataset into the same scale so that our model understands the importance of these features and does not lean towards certain features just because they have larger values.

+It is usually required when features have different ranges or units (of measurement).

+For example, we have a dataset where _Age_ and _Salary_ are two features.
+Now the age ranges from 18 to 55, whereas the Salary ranges from 20,000 to 5,00,000.
+We can see the difference in values and ranges in the two features.
+Our model is likely to be more affected by the Salary feature because it has larger values.
+But this does not necessarily mean that one is more important than the other.
+Once we normalize these features and bring them to the same scale, the model's prediction accuracy is likely to improve.

 ## Q 11 .
 What is meant by the phrase “Curse of Dimensionality”.